Court of Appeals Limits NLRB Jurisdiction Over Religious-Affiliated Schools

 Unless Carroll College is overturned by the United States Supreme Court, the decision may be used by religious-affiliated schools to avoid union organizational efforts, because it provides a relaxed burden on which schools may rely in order to escape the jurisdiction of the Board.
 Any religious-affiliated schools who think they may qualify for this exemption should seriously consider reviewing their charters, mission statements and other relevant material to determine whether they meet the three-part test established by the D.C.
 Circuit Court of Appeals.

-If you are interested in learning more about the information presented in this article, please do not hesitate to contact an attorney in Varnum's Labor and Employment practice group.
+If you are interested in learning more about the information presented in this article, please do not hesitate to contact an attorney in Varnum's Labor and Employment Practice Team.